 Propofol (Diprivan) is perhaps the most well known intravenous hypnotic used in perioperative and intensive care medicine.
 This “milk of amnesia” is prepared in a lecithin-based (purified egg yolk) emulsion.
-Similar to many other IV anesthetics, propofol potentiates GABA, one of the primary inhibitory neurotransmitters in the central nervous system, to hyperpolarize post-synaptic neurons.
-Its perfusion-dependent hepatic metabolism and favorable context-sensitive half-time make propofol infusions a wonderful option in a myriad of contexts.
+Similar to many other IV anesthetics, propofol potenPropofol (Diprivan) is perhaps the most well-known intravenous hypnotic used in perioperative and intensive care medicine.
+This “milk of amnesia” is prepared in a lecithin-based (purified egg yolk) emulsion.
+Like many other IV anesthetics, propofol potentiates GABA, one of the primary inhibitory neurotransmitters in the central nervous system, to hyperpolarize post-synaptic neurons.
+Its perfusion-dependent hepatic metabolism and good context-sensitive half-time make propofol infusions an excellent option in many contexts.

 Drop me a comment below with questions! 🙂